 The government plans to eliminate the deficit by a mixture of spending and fiscal consolidation.
-Current estimates indicate that Total Managed Expenditure will be reduced from 40% of GDP in 2016-17 to 38% of GDP by 2019-20 and remain at that level through to 2021-22.
+Current estimates indicate that Total Managed Expenditure will be reduced from 39.6% of GDP in 2017-18 to 37.9% of GDP by 2021-22 and remain at that level through to 2021-22.

-Total Managed Expenditure is the total amount that government spends.
+Total Managed Expenditure (TME) is the total amount that government spends.
 It is split into amounts allocated to individual government departments (known as Departmental Expenditure Limits, or DEL) and spending that is not controlled by government departments (known as Annually Managed Expenditure, or AME).
 AME covers spending on areas such as welfare, pensions and debt interest.

-HM Treasury's forecast for TME over the next five years, as shown in Figure 2.4, indicates an overall reduction in revenue Departmental Expenditure Limits until 2019-20, at the expense of increases in Annually Managed Expenditure.
-Departmental Expenditure Limits are expected to increase from 2020-21.
+HM Treasury's forecast for TME over the next five years, as shown in Figure 2.4, indicates a slight increase, in nominal terms, in revenue Departmental Expenditure Limits until 2022-23, alongside a larger increase in AME.